Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 ## Who this course is for:

-- 👨‍🎓 Students preparing for the Professional Scrum Product Owner (PSPO I) Exam;
+- 👨‍🎓 Students preparing for the Scrum Product Owner (PSPO I) Exam;
 - 👨‍🎓 Agile Coaches;
 - 👨‍🎓 Agile Leaders;
 - 👨‍🎓 DevOps Engineers;